CamdenKo/redditPlaylistGenNode/README.md

 - [X] Deploy to Heroku taskrunner
 - [X] Make a unique youtube account
 - [ ] Expand to do more than just "Hot", perhaps top of the month?
   - [ ] Top of the month should have some type of validation to see if the playlist needs to be repopulated
 - [ ] Expand to use Youtube API to search for links that aren't youtube

+#### Icebox
+- [ ] Make a utility for creating youtube api keys in node
+- [ ] Give tutorial for enabling reddit API